How Your Job Affects Car Insurance: Occupation Discounts and Rate Impacts

 Claims History by Group Insurers track claim rates by occupational category

 It's worth noting that occupation is far from the most heavily weighted factor — your driving record, location, and annual mileage carry more weight.
+To understand the full picture of what affects your car insurance rates, including how credit score and zip code feed into your premium, see our complete breakdown.
 But when occupation discounts are available and stacked correctly, they can produce meaningful savings.
-You can learn more about how similar non-driving factors influence pricing in our guide on why insurers ask about education level.
+You can also learn more about how education level affects your premium — another non-driving factor insurers frequently consider.

 Trusted by Thousands